-Simulations will initiate either from the cyclone development or tsunami source and propagate at large-scale towards the coastline.
+Simulations will initiate either from the cyclone development or tsunami source and propagate at largescale towards the coastline.
 Incrementally smaller scales will be employed to model the effects of near-shore bathymetric features, coastal topography and the built environment, which will be modeled in detail with appropriate fragility functions to simulate failure of weaker structures that contribute to entrained debris.
+It will function either as a single mega-simulation tool including all components of the model, or as a suite of inter-operational simulation tools.
+Development and validation of the platform will be supported by laboratory experimentation, field reconnaissance observations and social science research.